-Not only are fermented vegetables delicious, they are also rich in probiotics.
-Learn how to ferment nearly any vegetable and check out some of our favorite fermented veggie recipes at the farmhouse.
+Not only are fermented veggies delicious, they are also rich in probiotics.
+Learn how to ferment nearly any vegetable and check out some of our favorite fermented vegetable recipes at the farmhouse.

 You’ll hear me talk about fermented foods quite frequently here, and for good reason.
-If there is ever such a “health food”, it should be this.
+If there is ever such a thing as a “health food,” it should be this.

 But the same lacto-fermentation process these dairy products undergo, can be utilized with vegetables.
-(You can also ferment fruits, too!ย Learn how to make your own fermented fruits here.)
+Everything from green beans to garlic can be fermented.
+(You can also ferment fruits, too!)

-Lacto-fermentation takes beneficial bacteria that are naturally occurring on vegetables and converts them to lactic acid.
+Lacto-fermentation takes beneficial bacteria (lactobacillus bacteria) that are naturally occurring on vegetables and converts them to lactic acid.
 And what does that lactic acid bacteria give you?
 Probiotics!

 Why You’ll Love Fermented Vegetables